robertdebock/ansible-role-bootstrap/README.md

 Dependencies
 ------------

-None know.
+None known.
 This is likely the role that comes first when using ansible, many others will depend on this role.

 Example Playbook
 ----------------